Original Date: 12/21/2021 * Last Revision Effective: 03/21/23

 Religious exemption decisions and any associated reasonable accommodations are communicated to the employee using their BC email.

-In accordance with Governor Inslee’s Proclamation 21-14.1, Bellevue College is prohibited from permitting any employee to engage in work for the college after October 18, 2021, unless the employee has been fully vaccinated and has provided proof of that vaccination or has received a medical or religious exemption.
-Therefore, as a condition of employment, employees must provide confirmation of vaccination or request an exemption by completing the employee vaccination form prior to their first day of work.
+As a condition of employment, employees must provide confirmation of COVID-19 vaccination or request an exemption by completing the employee vaccination form prior to their first day of work.

 Employees who violate other aspects of this policy may be subject to discipline, up to and including termination.